 Section 1.
-There shall be a President, a President Elect (during the even-numbered years only), an Ex-president (during the odd-numbered years only), three Vice Presidents, a Secretary, four Associate Secretaries, and a Treasurer.
+There shall be a president, a president-elect (during the even-numbered years only), an ex-president (during the odd-numbered years only), three vice-presidents, a secretary, four associate secretaries, a treasurer, and an associate treasurer.

 Section 2.
-It shall be a duty of the President to deliver an address before the Society at the close of his term of office or within one year thereafter.
+It shall be a duty of the president to deliver an address before the Society at the close of his term of office or within one year thereafter.